 If you haven’t already, be sure to check out how you can use Pieces to extract text/code from screenshots.

-Learn about some of our recent features and updates via our updates page.
+Learn about our recent features and updates via our What's New page.